audioburst-labs/AudioburstMobileLibrary/README.md

 ## Get Personalized Playlist using async
 The library includes the capability to get a personalized playlist constructed according to a user’s preferences.
 In order to shorten the loading time of the personalized playlist, the library exposes the ability to "subscribe" to ongoing changes in the playlist.
 Subscribing enables notifications every time new `Burst`s are added to the playlist and the ability to check if the playlist is ready.

+Please remember that your user needs to have at least one [Key](https://github.com/audioburst-labs/AudioburstMobileLibrary/blob/master/src/commonMain/kotlin/com/audioburst/library/models/UserPreferences.kt#L99) selected, otherwise `LibraryError.NoKeysSelected` will be returned.
 ```kotlin
 audioburstLibrary
     .getPersonalPlaylist()